Should You Start with a Classical or Acoustic Guitar?

 Acoustic and classical guitars work in the same way in regards to sound production and amplifying.
 The air vibration caused by the strings is amplified by the hollow body of the instrument (guitars with bigger body types will product a deeper tone).

 With so many similarities one might think that the differences are fairly minimal or not really that important.
 This is definitely not the case.
-Let’s look at why acoustic and electric guitars are much more different than they seem on the first sight.
+Let’s look at why acoustic and classical guitars are much more different than they seem on the first sight.

 Differences between acoustic and classical guitars